LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/VoiceandVideoforiOSSDK/le-configuration.md

   * `myvoipapp-certificate.pem`
   * `myvoipapp-private-key-nopass.pem`

 This is it.
-The created files are required to be uploaded to LivePerson's App Configurations of your LiveEngage Account.
+The created files are required to be uploaded to LivePerson's App Configurations of your Conversational Cloud Account.
 To learn how to upload your certificates, please continue reading [Register Your App](#register-your-app).

 #### Push via Tokens